Neonatal herpes simplex encephalitis

 - may be negative in the early course of the disease

-- in advanced stages may present with extensive areas of parenchymal hypoattenuation, predominantly in the white matter, as a result of oedema or necrosis 3
+- in advanced stages may present with extensive areas of parenchymal hypoattenuation, predominantly in the white matter, as a result of edema or necrosis 3

 - enhancement usually presents in a gyriform pattern